 In the case that the research work is also funded by a grant, the allocation of funds into prevention and detection depends on the actual use of the fund in those activities, thus, a proper budgeting and recording of funds secured from a grant in the research project is necessary.
 Internal failure cost is the cost of faculty FTE internal failure plus the allocation of grant fund as internal failure.
-The grant fund that is allocated to internal failure can be determined as the percentage of internal failure (see internal failure section) multiplied by funds from research project are considered an external failure cost.
+The grant fund that is allocated to internal failure can be determined as the percentage of internal failure (see internal failure section) multiplied by funds from research grant that is spent on the related year.
+In the case of external failure, both the entire research hour spent by the faculty on the failed research project and the entire grant fund spent on the research project are considered an external failure cost.